Apicurio/apicurio-registry-examples/cloudevents/README.md

 mvn package
 ```

-Once that's done you can start the apicurio-registry, I suggest doing it with a container
+Once that's done you can start Apicurio Registry, I suggest doing it with a container
 ```
 docker run -p 8080:8080 docker.io/apicurio/apicurio-registry-mem:1.3.2.Final
 ```